-Students are exempt from this requirement if they were born before 1957 or if they are taking only online classes.
+Students are exempt from this requirement if they were born before 1957, or if they are taking only online classes.
 Students may request an exemption based on religious grounds by providing a personal religious statement and a letter from the leader of their place of worship.
-General philosophical or moral objection to immunization is NOT sufficient for an exemption on religious grounds.
-The Required Immunization Information form and additional information can be found on the Health Services website.
+General philosophical or moral objection to immunization is not sufficient for an exemption on religious grounds.
+If a medical exemption is requested, documentation of medical reason, date exemption ends (if applicable), and physician's signature is required.
+Immunization requirements and additional information can be found on the Health Services website.

 Immunization requirements must be completed and on file in Health Services in BSB 20 before 5:00 p.m. on the fifth day of summer session and the tenth day of fall and spring semesters to avoid a non-refundable fee.
 Students not in compliance will not be allowed to register for a second semester at UIS.
 Questions about this policy should be directed to Health Services at (217) 206-6676.
 The Health Services website contains information regarding immunization policies.